jdblischak/filter_probes/README.md

 target genome of the Illumina HT-12v4 bead array that we determined were not affected by common SNPs in the HapMap CEU population.
-First, we mapped the probes to human genome hg19 and kept only those with a quality score of 37 (40,198 probes; note that we also explicityly pre-filtered the 5,587 probes which were annotated as spanning exon-exon junctions to avoid mapping errors).
+First, we mapped the probes to human genome hg19 and kept only those with a quality score of 37 (40,198 probes; note that we also explicitly pre-filtered the 5,587 probes which were annotated as spanning exon-exon junctions to avoid mapping errors).
 Second, we downloaded the HapMap CEU SNPs